Soh Chin Ann: National team

 At the age of 19, Soh earned his full international caps for Malaysia at the 1969 King's Cup.
 In 1971, when he played in the Olympic qualifier in Seoul, South Korea, he was the youngest member of the national team at the age of 21.
 He participated in the 1972 Munich Olympic Games and playing all three group games.
 He also was the captain of the team that qualified for the 1980 Moscow Olympic Games.
-Unfortunately, Malaysia did not participate in boycott of the Soviet invasion of Afghanistan.
+Malaysia did not participate in boycott of the Soviet invasion of Afghanistan.
 However, because of his contribution for helping Malaysia to qualify for the Olympics, he was awarded the Ahli Mangku Negara by the Yang di-Pertuan Agong.
 He later took part in the 1980 AFC Asian Cup, where his Malaysia was eliminated from the group stage, yet Malaysia produced one of the finest performance ever under his leadership, with the team gaining a famous 1–1 draw over powerhouse South Korea; Soh gained fame as well for having an exceptional tournament, allowing him to be named into the Team of the Tournament by the AFC, the first Southeast Asian to receive such honour, a record which would stand until the 2019 AFC Asian Cup.

 Malaysia Selection

-On 11 May 1975, Soh is part of the Malaysia Selection that played against Arsenal FC in a friendly match which his team won by 2-0 at Merdeka Stadium.
+On 11 May 1975, Soh was part of the Malaysia Selection that played against Arsenal FC in a friendly match, which the team won 2–0 at the Merdeka Stadium.

 Retirement

-He retired from international football in 1984 and made 252 international appearances as recorded by Football Association of Malaysia.
+He retired from international football in 1984 and made 250 international appearances as recorded by Football Association of Malaysia.
 Asian Football Confederation recognised his achievements and included him into AFC Century Club in February 1999.